roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/Work with Terway.md

 ## Step 1: Plan CIDR blocks

 When you create an ACK cluster, you must specify a VPC, vSwitches, the CIDR block of pods, and the CIDR block of Services.
 If you want to install the Terway plug-in, you must first create a VPC and two vSwitches in the VPC.
 The two vSwitches must be in the same zone.
-For more information about how to plan CIDR blocks for a cluster that uses Terway, see [Assign CIDR blocks to resources in a Kubernetes cluster under a VPC](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Assign CIDR blocks to resources in a Kubernetes cluster under a VPC.md).
+For more information about how to plan CIDR blocks for a cluster that uses Terway, see [Plan CIDR blocks for an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Plan CIDR blocks for an ACK cluster.md).

 You can refer to the following table to assign CIDR blocks for a cluster that uses Terway.